georgeadamson/breakpoints-js/README.md

 The JS will store the results in global *breakpoints* variable and raise a breakpoint event whenever they change.
 The advantage of this technique is simply that the breakpoints need only be defined in the css and not duplicated in the JS too.

-The files you need are in the /src folder.
-See /src/breakpoints.scss to understand how this works.
-Unlike other solutions, this does not rely on pseudo elements or css transition events.
-Note: Use with *respond.js* to make this Media Query technique work in IE6-8 etc.

 Sample usage: (with breakpoints.css & breakpoints.js)
 ```javascript
 <link rel="stylesheet" href="breakpoints.css"/>